Rupthya/windows-10/readme.md

 ```

 Repeat as a normal user.

-Configure Cortana using the search box in the taskbar, then disable her
+Configure and hide Cortana using the search box in the taskbar, then disable her.

 ```cmd
 reg add "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Search" /v "BingSearchEnabled" /t REG_DWORD /d 0 /f
 ```

 Uninstall unwanted apps in PowerShell.
+Do not copy & paste everything.

 ```ps
 get-appxpackage *onenote* | remove-appxpackage